Naveena337/Keylogger-Analysis-Security-Impact-Study/README.md

 This source code is strictly for **White Hat (Ethical) Research**.
 It is intended to help security professionals recognize the artifacts created by such malware (e.g., specific DLL injections, registry changes) to improve forensic analysis and incident response.

+⚠️ Ethical Disclaimer

+This project is intended strictly for educational and academic purposes.
+Unauthorized use of keyloggers is illegal and unethical The code is provided only to understand how attacks work, so that defensive mechanisms can be designed The authors do not encourage or support misuse
 ---